1Password/srp/README.md

 However, the hashing and padding scheme in this package is not interoperable with those specs.

-It was developed by AgileBits to support part of the authentication process using in [1Password](https://1password.com/).
-Although there are some specific hooks and interfaces designed specifically for those purposes, this golang package may be of general use to others.
+It was developed by AgileBits to support part of the [1Password](https://1password.com/) authentication process.
+Although there are some hooks and interfaces designed specifically for those purposes, this golang package may be of general use to others.

 ## Get started